(This article may contain affiliate links, which means we might earn a small commission if you click and make a purchase. Thank you!)

 Day tours to the North Rim of the Grand Canyon from Las Vegas are much harder to come by due to the distance and the limited seasonality.
 There is, however, a tour from Vegas that offers a flight to the North Rim.

 Grand Canyon North Rim Airplane & Ground Tour – As the title says, this tour provides a complete North Rim experience via airplane.
 Fly over Lake Mead and the Hoover Dam and land at the North Rim of the Grand Canyon where you’ll jump on a 4×4 Polaris Ranger.
 Your guide will take you deep into areas with limited access for some totally exclusive views of the Grand Canyon.

-Final Grand Canyon Thoughts
+Grand Canyon From Las Vegas – Final Thoughts

-Because of the close distance and convenience factor many visitors to Las Vegas choose to visit the West Rim as it can be accomplished comfortably as a day trip.
+Because of the close distance and convenience factor, many visitors to Las Vegas choose to visit the West Rim as it can be accomplished comfortably as a day trip.
 Whether you choose to drive yourself or take a tour, I’m sure you’ll be happy that you took this opportunity to visit the magnificent Grand Canyon!